palombom/SANDI-Matlab-Toolbox-v1.0/README.md

 ```
 $ git clone https://github.com/palombom/SANDI-Matlab-Toolbox.git
 ```
-4. The main script is called "SANDI_batch_analysis" and it explains how to analyse one or more datasets with SANDI model
+4. The main script is called "SANDI_batch_analysis" and it explains how to analyse one or more datasets with the SANDI model
 5. You should now be able to use the code.

 ## Usage